desihub/descqa/README.md

 # DESCQA

-This repository contains the DESCQA framework that validates simulated galaxy catalogs.
+This repository contains the DESI fork of the DESCQA framework that validates simulated galaxy catalogs.
 For more information about this framework, please check out the [DESCQA paper](https://arxiv.org/abs/1709.09665).

 A [web interface](https://portal.nersc.gov/project/lsst/descqa/) hosted on NERSC displays recent validation results from the DESCQA framework.

 **!
 Important !** Starting from DESCQA v2 (current version), we have separated the configurations and readers of catalogs from DESCQA and moved them to a standalone repo, the [GCRCatalogs](https://github.com/LSSTDESC/gcr-catalogs) repo.
 We have also changed much of the validation tests.
 If you are looking for the catalogs and tests in DESCQA v1 (as presented in the [companion paper](https://arxiv.org/abs/1709.09665)), please see the [v1 subdiectory](v1).

 ## How to run DESCQA?